Seasawher/mathlib4-help/docs/options.md

 default: `false`

 `erw?` logs more information as it attempts to identify subexpressions which would block the use of `rw` instead.

+## tactic.fun_induction.unfolding
+type: `Bool`

+default: `true`

+if set to 'true', then 'fun_induction' and 'fun_cases' will use the “unfolding functional induction (resp. cases) principle” ('….induct_unfolding'/'….fun_cases_unfolding'), which will attempt to replace the function goal of interest in the goal with the appropriate right-hand-side in each case.
+If 'false', the regular “functional induction principle” ('….induct'/'….fun_cases') is used.

 ## tactic.hygienic
 type: `Bool`